 Ultrasound-based systems are about 10 times more accurate than UWB and about 100 times more accurate than BLE:

-Both systems – ultrasound-based and UWB-based – are great, because they are using a time-of-fligt (ToF) approach.
-But since the speed of ultrasound is about 1,000,000 times slower than the speed of radio waves, it is virtually 1,000,000 times easier to achieve the same accuracy for ultrasound-based system than for UWB-based systems.
+Both systems – ultrasound-based and UWB-based – are great because they use a time-of-flight (ToF) approach.
+But since the speed of ultrasound is about 1,000,000 times slower than radio waves, it is virtually 1,000,000 times easier to achieve the same accuracy for ultrasound-based systems than for UWB-based systems.
 Of course, it is a great over-simplification, but the main point is clear:

 If you need the highest accuracy, select ultrasound-based systems – they give about ±2cm localization accuracy; then goes UWB with ±10-30cm; and only then – BLE with about 2-5m.